matiasc18/POOP-Large-Project/README.md

 This is made to work locally, run npm start from the root directory first, and then again from the frontend directory to get fully running.

-This is also missing the .env file in the cards directory, which are the environmental variables both for connecting to mongodb and for using json web tokens.
+This is also missing the .env file in the cards directory, which are the environmental variables both for connecting to MongoDB and for using json web tokens.

-If you're gonna test this locally on your pc, make sure to add a .env file with 2 variables: MONGODB_URI and ACCESS_TOKEN_SECRET
+If you're gonna test this locally on your pc, make sure to add a .env file to the root directory with 2 variables: MONGODB_URI and
-The first variable should be set to your mongodb connection string, which you get when creating a cluster with mongodb and clicking the "connect" option and the second variable can be set to whatever you wish, it's for creating and decoding jwt tokens.
+ACCESS_TOKEN_SECRET.
+The first variable should be set to your MongoDB connection string, which you get when creating a cluster with
+MongoDB and clicking the "connect" option and the second variable can be set to whatever you wish, it's for creating and decoding jwt tokens.

 ## Getting it running on Heroku
 If you want to test it on Heroku, in the 'Path.js' file, set 'const app_name' equal to the name of your Heroku app.
-Also, add the .env variables into Heroku as explained in MERN-B.
+Also, add the .env variables into Heroku as explained in MERN-B, and follow the instructions on MERN-B for deploying on Heroku.

 This might be really confusing so if you have any questions just ask me in the Discord and I'll try to help.